 Clinical cognitive testing solution

-Cognivue was designed to measure a patient’s early clinical risk score objectively, quantitatively and reliably.
-It allows you to preserve a patients’ cognitive health by establishing a baseline cognitive risk score that can be monitored over time.
-It is the first cognitive test cleared by the FDA for patients over the age of 55.
+Cognivue objectively, quantitatively and reliably determines a patient’s level of risk for developing a cognitive impairment.
+Through early intervention, patient’s are able to preserve their cognitive health or establish a baseline cognitive risk score that can be monitored over time.
+It is the first computerized cognitive test cleared by the FDA for patients over the age of 55.
 It is based on years of research focusing on early detection of late-life cognitive decline (LLCD) and dementia.
 Here is how we are working with patients and health care providers to leverage its benefits.

 For Primary Care Providers